-- If your skin is very sensitive or you are applying the oil on a baby’s skin, dilute it with carrier oil and then apply.
+- If your skin is very sensitive or you are applying the oil on a baby’s skin, dilute it with a carrier oil and then apply.

 17. Neem for Ringworm

 Neem is a proven anti-fungal and anti-bacterial herb used in Ayurveda to treat various skin infections.
-The leaves of neem tree, though bitter, can even be chewed for overall health.
+The leaves of the neem tree, though bitter, can even be chewed for overall health.
 However, for your ringworm, you can easily find neem leaf powder or neem oil that can cure even the stubborn ringworm infections.

 Ways to Use Neem for Ringworm

 - Take ¼ to ½ tsp of neem leaf powder.
 Mix it with a little water to make a paste.
 Apply this neem paste to your rashes many times a day.

 - Get neem oil and apply this to your ringworm 1-2 times a day.

 - You can even dilute 1 tsp of neem oil with ½ a cup of aloe vera gel and apply this to your ringworm 2-3 times a day.